tijmenvangulik/Ergometerspace/connection.md

   (if you do not like chrome any other chromium based browser will do.
 Like opera,brave,vialdi, future version of edge)
 * Mobile: Ergometer-space app for android (native support, download the app from the play store)
   - [Android play store](https://play.google.com/store/apps/details?id=org.tijmenvangulik.ergometerspace&gl=NL)
+  - Chrome browser running on an android device.
+If it is not already installed you can download it from the [play store](https://play.google.com/store/apps/details?id=com.android.chrome&referrer=utm_source%3Dhelp-center%26utm_medium%3Dhc-answer%26utm_campaign%3Dhelp-center-mg) Start the [website](https://ergometer-space.org) and use the chrome function "add to home screen" to add the ergometer app to your home screen.
 * Desktop/laptop: Ergometer-space Desktop App (download from the download menu)
   - Mac OS X [download](https://ergometer-space.org/downloads/Ergometer-space-installer.pkg)
   - Windows [download](https://ergometer-space.org/downloads/Ergometer-space-installer.exe)